makelon/recondere/README.md

 ### The web frontend

-To use the web interface, replace the `%API_URL%` placeholder in [index.html](static/index.html#L12) and [script.js](static/script.js#L4) with the correct URL to the backend service.
-The `static` folder can then be deployed as a static site on any hosting provider or used directly with a local web browser.
+To use the web interface, replace the `API_URL` placeholder in [webpack.config.js](webpack.config.js#L1) with the correct URL to the backend service and run `npm run build:static`.
+The `dist/static` folder can then be deployed as a static site on any hosting provider or used directly with a local web browser.

 ### The CLI frontend

-To use the command-line interface, follow the instructions above for the backend service and run `node dist help` to see a list of supported commands.
+To use the command-line interface, follow the instructions above for the backend service and run `node dist/server help` to see a list of supported commands.